 - Can produce significant capital gains tax savings over time

-- Faster time to sale, and ability to sell your property as-is without the need for repairs
+- Faster time to reach a sale, and ability to sell your property as-is without the need for repairs

 - Option to sell the promissory note to an investor

-Buyers may also enjoy several benefits should they elect to participate in seller financing programs as well, such as:
+Buyers may also enjoy several benefits should they elect to buy an owner-financed home, such as:

 Disadvantages Of Seller Financing

-- Buyers still vulnerable to foreclosure if seller doesn’t make payments to senior financing
+- Buyers still vulnerable to foreclosure if seller doesn’t make mortgage payments to senior financing

 - No home inspection/PMI may result in buyer paying too much for the property

-- High interest rates and bigger down payment required
+- Higher interest rates and bigger down payment required

-- Seller faces risks if buyer defaults on payment
+- Seller faces risks if the borrower defaults on payment

-As previously noted, there are pros and cons to weigh when debating whether or not to enter into a seller financing agreement.
-Following, you’ll find answers to several frequently asked questions (FAQs) associated with this form of real estate transaction.
+Keep reading to find answers to several frequently asked questions associated with this type of real estate transaction.

-These terms are one and the same – a purchase money loan is a loan that’s made to a homebuyer by the property seller.
+These terms are all one and the same – a purchase money mortgage is a loan that’s made to a home buyer by the property seller.
 This process may also be referred to as owner financing.

-Answers are entirely dependent on your personal situation and needs.
-As a homebuyer, seller financing may make more lending opportunities available to you, just as it may present added opportunity for financial benefit to home sellers.
-However, there are advantages and disadvantages to the practice as well, as outlined above.
+The answer is entirely dependent on your personal situation and needs.
+As a home buyer, seller financing may make more lending opportunities available to you, just as it may present an added opportunity for financial benefit to home sellers.

-Under the terms of seller financing, the property owner (i.e. home seller) retains the title to the home as a form of leverage until the mortgage has been paid off in full.
+Under the terms of seller financing, the property owner (the home seller) retains the title to the home as a form of leverage until the mortgage has been paid off in full.

 The Bottom Line